getFairAI/script-examples/generic-script/variants/dreamshaper-v8/README.md

 9. Download the script files and extract them to some folder

+10. Open the `config.json` file and replace the "...DreamShaper v8..." with the transaction ID of the Model Script, inside the comas.
+You can find it on the Studio application, on the Operators flow, where you downloaded the needed files for this installation, with the button "copy to clipboard"

-10. Place your Arweave wallet file in the same folder under the name `wallet.json`
+11. Place your Arweave wallet file in the same folder under the name `wallet.json`

 **Note:** Wallet must have funds in Bundlr node 2

-11. Install and run the generic model script
+12. Install and run the generic model script

 ```bash
 npm install